 Skip to main content

 Every agent framework implements hooks differently.
 Claude Code has shell-based hooks.
 Strands has steering callbacks.
 Spring AI has advisors.
 Your safety policy, logging, and steering logic gets rewritten for each one.
 Agent Hooks is a portable Java API that lets you write hook logic once and run it on any runtime that has an adapter.
 The core module has zero dependencies — it defines the event model, decision types, and registry.
-Adapters (Spring AI today, Claude Agent SDK planned) wire the core into their runtime’s tool-call lifecycle.
+Adapters (Spring AI, Claude Agent SDK, and Gemini CLI) wire the core into their runtime’s tool-call lifecycle.
 Your hooks move with you when your agent infrastructure changes.

 Why Hooks